silnrsi/grcompiler/README.md

     ```
     nmake CFG=DEBUG -f makefile.mak
     ```

-WARNING: A debug build for ICU from source will be needed too.
+WARNING: A debug build for ICU from source will be needed too (see below).

 Cleaning up, to remove all .obj files without removing the binaries:
     ```